FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

   sudo apt-get install mosquitto

-.. note:: Mosquitto will start running automatically after installation.
+**Note:** Mosquitto will start running automatically after installation.
 However it will not start automatically on device bootup.

 We'll also need paho-mqtt, minimalmodbus, and Flask (which are Pip packages):